kstatelibraries/2024-08-05-genomics-workshop/index.md

   {% elsif site.carpentry == "lc" %}
   Library Carpentry
   {% endif %}
   workshop, K-State affiliates will need access to a BeoCat account.
-Please request who do not already have a <a href="https://beocat.ksu.edu/">BeoCat account</a> by July 30.
+If you do not already have a <a href="https://beocat.ksu.edu/">BeoCat account</a>, request one by July 30.
   You will need access to software as described below.
   In addition, you will need an up-to-date web browser.
 </p>